 As discussed earlier, Loisaba offered many activities that were truly unique and exhilarating to experience.
 I like that it took a bit more effort to find and spot animals.
 It felt a little more authentic.
 In addition, I enjoyed not being able to see everything at once.
 We would drive up a hill and I would wonder what animals might be waiting for us at the top, or in the bushes.
 When we found them, it seemed extra thrilling.

 The amount that you should expect, want or have to spend for an African safari is a very important and large topic.
 For that reason, I have written a separate article that only focuses on cost.
-It is called Budget African Safari: How To Create A Fantastic One.
+It is called Six Simple Steps To Create Your Own Affordable African Safari.
 If you are interested in how and when to save money on your African safari, then this article is for you!

 At the start, African safari planning may seem intimidating.
 However, once you understand the key factors in making it a success, it becomes something very manageable.
 For most of us, Africa and the countries in Africa that offer safaris are a very long way from home.
 They are expensive to get to and many safaris are costly to take.
 Accordingly, it is worth your while to understand what is going to be a good safari versus the “perfect” safari for you.
 Whether you plan to do your African safari planning on your own, or to hire a travel agent, only you know exactly what would make this a trip of a lifetime.